 System bodies such as planets, moons and asteroids.

-Lagrangians in this context are locations in space relative to a planet where the planet's gravitational effects are nullified.
+Lagrangian points in this context are locations in space relative to a planet where the planet's gravitational effects are nullified.
 I.E. in real life, an object at this location will remain in place relative to the planet.
-A planet has five lagrangian points, and in Star Citizen these locations are typically home to Rest Stops.
+A planet has five lagrangian points, and in Star Citizen these locations are typically (but not always) home to Rest Stops.

-L1 is located towards the system's gravitational governer from the planet.
+L1 is located towards the system's gravitational center (e.g., its star) from the planet.
 L2 is towards the system's edge from the planet, and further away than L1.
-Relative to the gravitational governer, L3 is opposite the planet, and therefore on the same orbit.
-L4 and L5 are also on the same orbit and form an equilateral triangle with L3 around the gravitational governor.
-L3, L4 and L5 ensure that travel is always possible from any location in the system.
+L3 is on the same orbit as the planet but directly opposite the planet's position.
+L4 and L5 are also on the same orbit but slightly lead or follow the planet and each form equilateral triangles with the planet and the gravitational center.
+Together, L3, L4, and L5 generally ensure that a quantum travel destination is always visible from any location in the system.

 Planets and moons each typically have six orbital markers in a high orbit far from the atmosphere.
 OM-3 is above the North Pole and OM-6 is above the South Pole. the other four are equidistant around the equator.
-OMs can be used to quickly move around the planet so that it does not obscure a destination target, or to reach an unmarked planetside location.
+OMs can be used to quickly move around the planet to reach line-of-sight with a previously obstructed destination target or to get closer to an unmarked planetside location.

 GMs allow quantum travel to the upper atmosphere of planets and moons for speedy access to the surface.
 These typically correspond to a settlement or landmark on the ground.
 Dedicated "landing zones" have a unique marker to distinguish them from other less significant landmarks.

 On May 3, 2075, the first self-sustaining quantum drive engine was completed by Dr. Scott Childress along with a team from RSI.
+The device was called the Quantum Core Engine.
 It was capable of space travel at 1% of the speed of light.
 Overnight, the space travel industry was born and spaceflight for civilians became possible.